Keyham Barton’s Religious Education Curriculum Statement

 We develop children’s understanding and knowledge of other faiths and cultures, respecting and appreciating alternative viewpoints.
 We recognise the social, moral, spiritual and cultural diversity of our communities, and encourage curiosity, tolerance and respect, inspiring pupils to understand how life in Britain and the wider world is changing around them.

-At Keyham we follow the ‘’Come and See’’ Religious Education programme in line with guidance from the Plymouth Diocese.This programme is followed in all year groups form Foundation through to Year 6.
-The programme provides:
+At Keyham we currently follow the ‘’Come and See’’ Religious Education programme in line with guidance from the Plymouth Diocese however we are in the process of implementing the new Religious Education Directory (RED) curriculum which will be fully implemented by 2025.
+"Come and See" is followed in all year groups except Foundation and Year 3 who are currently trialling the new RED curriculum.
+Both curriculum programmes provide:

 Opportunities for celebration, prayer and reflection in both implicit and explicit ways.

-A systematic and age appropriate presentation of Christain events, messages and ways of life
+A systematic and age appropriate presentation of Christian events, messages and ways of life

 An understanding by the adults involved of the underlying theologies as well as the educational principles.